BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 AWS may reduce your performance or automatically enroll you in a higher capacity tier for subsequent subscription periods.

+**107.4.
+Free Tier Interconnect**

+**107.4.1.  **You may create one Free Tier Interconnect (500 Mbps) per cloud service provider, per AWS Region.

+**107.4.2.  **We may delete any Free Tier Interconnect after 30 days' notice if you have not used it in the previous 90 days.

+**107.4.3.  **We may temporarily reduce Free Tier Interconnect speed to manage capacity.

 ## 108\.
 Amazon Connect Decisions

 **108.1.** “Amazon Connect Decisions Content” means Your Content that is